-The investigation shall be completed within a reasonable time, not to exceed 30 days from the date of the report.
+The investigation shall be completed within a reasonable time.
 The investigator shall prepare a written report of the investigation.
 The investigation report shall be filed with the Title IX coordinator within five days following the completion of the investigation.

 Notification of the Report